 On the Options tab, select the options shown in Fig. 11.
 By doing so, this signature template will be added to all new emails and replies/forwards in Outlook for Windows and Outlook on the web (OWA) by default.

 Save your changes by clicking the icon in the SIGNATURE RULES section.
-Within a few minutes, the client-side signatures will be synchronized with the CodeTwo Signatures Add-in for Outlook and made available to selected users.
-The Outlook users can also speed up the sync by clicking Force signature refresh in the add-in.
-Learn more
+The client-side signatures will be made available to selected Outlook and OWA users.

 By following the steps outlined in this article, all users in your organization will have access to these newly created signature templates (provided you deployed an Outlook signatures add-in for them).
 If you want to restrict this access to selected users only, specify these users or groups of users on the Senders tab.
 Learn more

 If you use the program in server-side mode, the correct signature (internal or external) is automatically added to an email based on its recipient(s) (Fig. 12.).
 The signature is added after the email is sent, but users can view their signature by using the signature preview add-in.

 Sending emails to multiple recipients

 If you send a single message to 2 (or more) recipients from both inside and outside your organization, each recipient will get a different signature.
 Learn more about the message splitting feature

 In client-side mode, the default signature for new messages is added automatically while composing an email in Outlook or OWA.
 If you configured the client-side rules exactly as described in this article, the external signature is added to all messages by default.
-To use an internal email signature, it needs to be selected from the CodeTwo Signatures pane in Outlook or OWA by clicking the Signature button on the Insert tab (Fig. 13.).
+To use an internal email signature, it needs to be selected from the CodeTwo Signatures pane in Outlook or OWA by clicking the Use this signature button (Fig. 13.).